On 22nd July 2021 the Business and Planning Act 2020 ("the Act") received Royal Assent and took immediate effect.

 Grant/Refusal of Licence

 If you do not hear from the Council after 14 days starting with the day after you submitted an application, then your licence will be deemed granted.
-A licence granted or deemed to be granted will not be valid beyond 30 September 2022.
+Any licence granted or deemed to be granted will not be valid beyond 30 September 2024.

-You will be notified within the timescale if your licence application has received objections or has been refused; or whether a licence could be granted if the application is modified.
+You will be notified within the timescale if your licence application has received objections or has been refused; or whether a licence could be granted if you modify the application.

 Appeals against decision